Walking Your Cat: Enclosures vs Leashes

 Whether or not to take your cat for a walk can depend on everything from their breed to their temperament.
-Only you know for sure if your cat would appreciate an outdoor catio or a leashed walk through the neighborhood.
+Only you know for sure if your cat would appreciate an Outdoor Enclosure for Cats or a leashed walk through the neighborhood.
 And if you don’t know, just try both solutions – your cat will let you know which they prefer.

 - Keep your cat up-to-date on vaccinations: Vaccination guidelines vary according to region, so be sure to check with your veterinarian on what is needed.

 - Be sure your cat is on heartworm prevention: This is very important whether your cat is indoor or outdoors!